 Once a textile meets all NSF/ANSI 336 prerequisites, certification is awarded upon one of four levels depending on the total points earned:

-SCS offers additional multi-attribute green building certification programs, including BIFMA level® for furniture, SCS Certified Responsible Source™ for synthetic polymer and fiber textile inputs, SCS Certified Recycled Content, and NSF/ANSI 140 for carpeting.
+SCS offers additional multi-attribute green building certification programs, including BIFMA level® for furniture, SCS Certified Responsible Source™ for synthetic polymer and fiber textile inputs, and SCS Certified Recycled Content.

 Apply for Certification